 Welcome to Sue Lovell Counselling, Registered MBACP, Relate c.c

-I specialise in relationship difficulties, including affairs, breakdown in communication, managing loss and change, separation and divorce, distance in relationships and sexual difficulties.
-I also work with the effects of child abuse, domestic abuse or mental health difficulties on an individual or the couple relationship.
+I specialise in relationship difficulties, including affairs, conflict, breakdown in communication, managing loss and change, separation and divorce, distance in relationships and sexual difficulties.
+I also work with the effects of child abuse, domestic abuse or mental health difficulties on an individual or within the couple relationship.

 Anxiety, stress and depression can occur at times in our lives, and subsequently impact on our relationships and life, but also difficulties in relationships or life can then result in anxiety, stress and depression.
 These conditions can be experienced by both men and women, young people to elderly, regardless of gender or sexual orientation.
 No one is immune to Mental Health difficulties, just as we cannot avoid every illness or physical ailment.